 When did the journey start for you?

-I guess as a 4-year old, listening to the radio.
+I guess as a four-year-old, listening to the radio.

 Who are some composers/artists you pull inspiration from?

 My influences are extremely eclectic.
-As a kid, I grew up with Bach & the Beatles and the pop & rock of the 1980s.
-In high school, I was into the art- & jazz-rock of the 1970s.
-I studied jazz piano at the Amsterdam conservatory of music, so the whole jazz tradition shaped me a lot as well.
-It’s a rich & beautiful world.
-I tend to be inspired by artists & composers who create new worlds, drawing from different styles.
-Bach did that, Strawinsky, Miles Davis, Peter Gabriel, Pat Metheny, to name a few.
+As a kid, I grew up with Bach and the Beatles and the pop & rock of the 1980s.
+In high school, I was into the art and jazz-rock of the 1970s.
+I studied jazz piano at the Amsterdam Conservatory of Music, so the whole jazz tradition shaped me a lot as well.
+It’s a rich and beautiful world.
+I tend to be inspired by artists and composers who create new worlds, drawing from different styles.
+Bach did that, Strawinsky, Miles Davis, Peter Gabriel, and Pat Metheny, to name a few.

 Which instrument(s) do you have the most fun playing?